Articles

 First-Party Data

-First-party data is data you collect directly from interactions with your customers and audiences on your own channels, such as your website or your mobile application.
-Data comes from customer purchases, support and customer success programs, as well as marketing programs.
+First-party data is the most valuable data type because you collect it directly from your customers and can verify its accuracy, relevance, and privacy compliance.
+It comes from interactions on your own channels — your website, mobile application, CRM, support systems, and marketing programs.
 Examples of first-party data include demographics, purchase history, website activity, email engagement, sales interactions, support calls, customer feedback programs, interests, and behaviors.

 It’s not hard to collect first-party data.
 All our customer-related systems collect some customer data.
 The challenge is that they all gather, store, and manage it differently, leading to inaccurate and inconsistent data in some systems.
 The best way to ensure your customer data is consistent across all your systems is to leverage a central platform, such as a customer data platform, to consolidate, standardize, and make it available to all systems regardless of where it was first collected.

-Second-party data is data you acquire from a trusted partner.
+Second-party data is essentially another company’s first-party data, shared with you through a direct partnership or data marketplace.
 In most cases, you know the partner, which means you know the data quality and accuracy.
 You also know the data is relevant because it comes from a partner with whom you have a mutually beneficial relationship.

 Equally important, your partner also complies with data privacy regulations like the GDPR and the CCPA, so you can be confident the information was collected with the permission of the consumers in the dataset.